supriyak21/Restaurant-Review-NER/README.md

 Manual Annotation ProcessAnnotation Tool

-We used  https://northeastern.instructure.com/courses/228751/assignments/2786113?module_item_id=12233830#:~:text=https%3A//tecoholic.github,an%20external%20site. for manual annotation of the dataset.
+We used https://arunmozhi.in/ner-annotator/ for manual annotation of the dataset.

 **Steps for Creating Annotations:**

 Data Preparation:

-    -Extracted 500 sample reviews from the dataset
+- Extracted 500 sample reviews from the dataset

-    -Converted to text format for annotation
+- Converted to text format for annotation

 Annotation Process:

-    -Uploaded text data to the annotation tool
+- Uploaded text data to the annotation tool

-    -Defined 6 custom entity types
+- Defined 6 custom entity types

-    -Manually labeled text spans with appropriate entity types
+- Manually labeled text spans with appropriate entity types

-    -Exported annotations in JSON format
+- Exported annotations in JSON format